autjuanma/sdet_cert/README.md

 # sdet_cert
-This is the cdet certification  TTY MED -> Indian mentoring code .
-[Mars code 🤖🤖 ][We're legends]
+This is the cdet certification \
+Indian mentorship
+[We're legends🤖🤖]